Massipssa/Docs/programming/designPartern.md

 * Factory
 * Abstract Factory
 * Builder:
-    * Create a complexe object from a simple one
+    * Create a complex object from a simple one
-    * When some attibutes are not required
+    * When some attributes are not required
 * Prototype

-## Structrual
+## Structural

 * Relationship  between objects